WSNC

 WSNC (90.5 FM) is a radio station broadcasting jazz, gospel, and talk programming.
-Licensed to Winston-Salem State University, United States, it serves the Piedmont Triad area.
+Licensed to Winston-Salem, North Carolina, United States, it serves the Piedmont Triad area.
 The station is currently owned by Winston-Salem State University.
 The founding General Manager of WSNC FM was Dr. Clarence W. Thomas.

 In November 2017, WSNC replaced a transmitter installed in the 1990s which failed in June, causing the station to operate at a tenth of normal power using rented equipment for several months.